We are open source website analytics

 What is open source?

-Open source is where developers give anyone permission to use, change, and distribute the source code to others for any purpose.
+Open source is where developers give anyone permission to use, change, and distribute the source code to others.
 Open source shares the source code in public so that anyone can access and read it.
 The Kindmetrics source code is accessible on Github.

 Why is it good for privacy?

 When you consider your privacy, the code is the first thing you want to look at to be sure it doesn’t do anything weird.
-If you do not understand programming, be sure to ask someone you know to do the audit for you.
-You can trust what you or your friends see in the code, instead of trusting some company’s word that they won’t do any harm to your personal information.
+If you do not understand programming, ask someone you know to do the audit for you.
+You can trust what you or your friends see in the code, instead of trusting some company’s word, they won’t harm your personal information.

-A company with closed software can be lying to you, and you don’t know because you can’t look at the code.
+A company with secure software can be lying to you, and you don’t know because you can’t look at the code.